Scott D. Cater

 Anecdotes: I love playing music.
 I’ve played in rock bands, polka bands, a 50’s revival band, orchestral and big bands.
 I am very grateful to continue to have opportunity to play as an adult as part of the Reisterstown Jazz Ensemble.

-Ray Hadley, 4th Trumpet
+Ray Hadley, 4th Trumpet / Flugelhorn

 Residence: Reisterstown, MD